ilearnio/module-alias/README.md

 You can use `module-alias` within another NPM package, however there are a few things to take into consideration.

 1. As the aliases are global, you should make sure your aliases are unique, to avoid conflicts with end-user code, or with other libraries using module-alias.
 For example, you could prefix your aliases with '@my-lib/', and then use require('@my-lib/deep').
 2. The internal "register" mechanism may not work, you should not rely on `require('module-alias/register')` for automatic detection of `package.json` location (where you defined your aliases), as it tries to find package.json in either the current working directory of your node process, or two levels down from node_modules/module-alias.
 It is extremely likely that this is end-user code.
-So, instead, your should either register aliases manually with `moduleAlias.addAlias`, or using something like `require('module-alias')(__dirname)`.
+So, instead, you should either register aliases manually with `moduleAlias.addAlias`, or using something like `require('module-alias')(__dirname)`.

 Here is an [example project](https://github.com/Kehrlann/module-alias-library).